6519 Bisby Lake Avenue, #19235, San Diego CA 92159 | (619) 249-8671

 Careful planning along the way can make the process easier and quicker and will allow you to begin admitting paying residents as soon as possible.

-It can take up to 6 months or more to obtain a facility license after submitting a complete application.
+It takes an average of 4 months or more to obtain a facility license after submitting a complete application.

 There are many steps you must finish before you will be ready to submit an application.
 Are you familiar with those steps?